Xilinx/PYNQ/docs/source/pynq_sd_card.rst

           --build-arg USER_UID=$(id -u) \
           --build-arg USER_GID=$(id -g) \
           -t pynqdock:latest .

+     If you are in a csh-like shell, switch to Bash by typing: ``bash``.

      The ``--build-arg`` values ensure that files created inside the container will be owned by your user on the host system, avoiding permission issues.